rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A geolocation is the digital description of the real-world location of an object.
 It is often used in the context of IGSNs, in which case for more information see the [DataCite documentation on GeoLocation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/geolocation/)

+### Global Id

+A string that uniquely describes a record on a single instance of RSpace.
+They are of the form `[A-Z][A-Z][0-9]+`, where the two-character prefix denotes the record type.
+Some Global Ids are exposed in the user interface, where they form the basis of permalinks and may be referenced across the product, but many more are hidden from view as they offer no such benefit and would only serve to increase the visual noise.